Should I Get a Third Dog? My Thoughts After Trying it Out

 But do I want three in the house all the time?

-Well, I recently had the chance to try it out when a third Dachshund stayed with us for two months.
+I recently had the chance to try out having three Dachshunds long-term when a third Dachshund stayed with us for two months.

 It was long enough that I truly feel like I got to experience what it would be like if I had a third one of my own.